-Like any spa town, Aix-les-Bains had to have a park.
-In 1866, the state, therefore, bought the property from the Marquis d’Aix.
-The castle’s private garden will become the thermal park, while the castle, handed over to the city, will house its town hall.
+Like any spa town, Aix-les-Bains had to have a thermal park.
+Therefore, in 1866, the state bought the property from the Marquis d’Aix — a castle with its park — situated in the center of the town.
+The castle’s private garden became the thermal park, while the castle, handed over to the city, housed its town hall.

-From 1868 the first works of embellishment of the park began and will be completed a year later for its opening to the public.
+In 1868 the work of embellishment of the park began.
+They were completed a year later to open to the public.

-In 1953, the town decide to build an open-air theater, “Le théatre de Verdure”.
+In 1953, the town decided to build an open-air theater, “Le théatre de Verdure.”

-The only change since then was the construction of the Moroccan fountain in 2005 on the occasion of the fiftieth anniversary of the talks for the independence of Morocco, held in Aix-les-Bains in 1955.
+Since then, the only change was the construction of the Moroccan fountain in 2005 on the occasion of the fiftieth anniversary of the talks for the independence of Morocco, held in Aix-les-Bains in 1955.

 Diana Temple Square

-We are in Diana Temple Square.
-There is a beautiful fountain, a stage, and during the summer months, you can come and listen to music and dance in the open air.
+Here we are in Diana Temple Square.
+There is a beautiful fountain, a stage, and during the summer months, one can come, listen to music, and dance in the open air.

 The square also has its history and monuments.
-Behind the city hall is the “Diana Temple”.
-We can only see the exterior walls.
+Behind the city hall is the “Diana Temple.”
+One can only see the exterior walls.
 This Roman building was incorporated into the castle during its construction.

 It now houses the Archaeological Museum.